sehgsu/TriviaGame/README.md

 * √ set up js arrays for questions and answers
 * √ set up functions for game start,
 * set up functions for timers,
-* √ set up functions for slideshow,
-* √ set up functions for questions
+* √ set up function for questions
-* √ if statements for choosing the right answers
+* √ set up grading function with if statements for choosing the right answers
 * else statement for time running out
 * game restart function